alroychiang/Managing-Big-Data-with-MySQL/README.md

 For excercise 4 we touch on the COUNT function to identify the number of rows under a selected column.
 We also used SUM to identify null values.
 AVG, MIN, MAX, TIMESTAMPDIFF statistical functions are used to analyze certains columns in a table.

 ### Excercise 5
-The GROUP BY clause is rigorously studied here where values under a selected column can be clustered together and sorted ascendingly or descendingly.
+The GROUP BY clause is studied in-depthly here where values under a selected column can be clustered together and sorted ascendingly or descendingly (alphabetically or numerically)

 ## Certificate